ej020586/react-add-to-calendar/README.md

 I'll do my best to stay compatible with the latest version of React.
 I can't guarantee support for all older versions of React.

 Latest compatible versions:

 - React 16.2.0 or newer

 ### Browser Support

 The Add to Calendar button is compatible with the latest versions of Chrome, Firefox, Safari, and IE10+.

 Unfortunately it is difficult to support legacy browsers while maintaining the ability to develop new features in the future.
 For IE9 support, it is known that the [classlist polyfill](https://www.npmjs.com/package/classlist-polyfill) is needed, but this may change or break at any point in the future.

 ## Local Development

+- Before npm install, install GEM on osx

+  `sudo gem install scss_lint -n /usr/local/bin`

 The `master` branch contains the latest version of the Add to Calendar component.
 To start your example app, you can run `npm start`.
 This starts a simple webserver on http://localhost:8080.

 You can run `npm test` to execute the test suite and linters.
 To help you develop the component I’ve set up some tests that covers the basic functionality (can be found in `/tests`).
 I highly recommend you add tests when you’re adding new functionality.

 ### The examples

 The examples are hosted within the docs folder and are ran in the simple add that loads the Add to Calendar button.
 To extend the examples with a new example, you can simply duplicate one of the existing examples and change the unique properties of your example.

 ## License